 Bestselling author Caroline Foran talks us through how to recognise anxiety and get a handle on anxious thoughts

-With the Covid-19 crisis unfolding, we can’t count how many times we’ve thought to ourselves, ‘is this really happening’ in the last 10 days.
-As Ireland faces into a difficult few weeks ahead, many of us are understandably feeling more anxious than ever.
+With the global pandemic continuing to unfold, we can’t count how many times we’ve thought to ourselves, ‘is this really happening’.
+Many of us are understandably feeling more anxious than ever.
 Whether anxiety is a new feeling, or if it’s something that is familiar, you might be finding that it’s cropping up more often these days as we worry about our families, health, money, jobs – the list goes on.

 We asked Caroline Foran what practical things we can do to try and get a handle on these feelings.
-Author of bestselling books Owning It and The Confidence Kit, Caroline knows a thing or two about identifying, accepting and handling anxious thoughts .
+Author of bestselling books Owning It, The Confidence Kit and Naked: Ten Truths To Change Your Life, Caroline knows a thing or two about identifying, accepting and handling anxious thoughts .
 Her insightful podcast Owning it: The Anxiety Podcast, deals with lots of aspects of anxiety head-on.
-You can find her recent episode about coping with Covid19 here.
+You can find her episode about coping with Covid-19 here.